Skip to main content

 "Checking my own Schufa score hurts it"

 Self-inquiries (Eigenauskunft) and Konditionsanfragen have zero impact on your score.
-Only formal credit applications (Kreditanfragen) from lenders are recorded.
-You can check your own score as often as you want without any negative effect.
+Only formal Kreditanfragen from lenders get recorded.
+Check your own score as often as you like.

 Myth